Saumiyav01/smart-radar-adaptive-scanning/README.md

 ---

-# 15. Limitations
+## 15. Limitations

 * Current emitter-specific experiments use ground-truth labels for development tracking.
 * The GRU predicts timing but does not independently solve full blind PDW deinterleaving.
-* Extreme timing gaps create large MAE/RMSE values.
+* Extreme timing gaps produce large MAE/RMSE values.
 * The timing-only GRU's `0.4102` result is validation performance.
 * Scheduler weights are prototype parameters.
 * The 91% scheduler result is synthetic and not a TSRD benchmark.